 SNS and NNN (meaning and difference)

-At the beginning, it is good to know what the abbreviations mean.
+In the beginning, it is good to know what the abbreviations mean.
 SNS means Salomon Nordic System.

 NNN means New Nordic Norm.
 Now, when you know it you can forget it, as usually everywhere just the three magic letters SNS and NNN are used.